4: Chrysalis

 If you couldn’t tell by the adopted surname, Khan Doorman liked doors.
 Though as obnoxious as anything a parent never shut up about could be, Khan’s obsession was unique in that Uzi was pretty sure, if the murder drones broke in and killed all of them, you’d still be able to tell Khan liked doors.

-And why else would Uzi’s thought jump right to slaughter (well, quicker than usual)?
+And why else might Uzi’s thought jump right to slaughter (well, quicker than usual)?
 Because navigating to their family’s allocated living quarters in the underground outpost required navigating past no fewer than four (entirely superfluous!) doors.

 Well, not all of them were superfluous — Uzi could respect the necessity of the last one, which shut their house out from the outside world.
 There was intrinsic value in the line between your space, beyond which you could tell the world to suck it.
 There was a reason the door to Uzi’s room was shut closed as a rule.

-But as Uzi walked up to this last, actually-useful door, it opened for her.
+But as Uzi walked up to this last, actually-useful door, it opened for her!

 She startled back.
 “Ah!
 Parental jumpscare.”

-“Hey there Uzi!”
+“Hey there, Uzi!”
 Khan smiled beneath his mustache (not digital; Uzi had no idea how it stayed attached).
 “Glad I caught you before I head out.”

 “Duty calls, as you know.”